matthinz/fed-pay-stub-extractor/README.md

 There are a couple of things this could be:

-1. Your pay stub might have fields on it that mine doesn't, and so they're not being parsed out.
+1. Your pay stub might have fields on it that mine doesn't.
+This means that fed-pay-stub-extractor is probably not parsing out all of your deductions.
 2. The stated "net" numbers on your pay stub might include factors that are not documented elsewhere on your pay stub.
 This can happen if an HR snafu leads to your pay stubs being incorrect for some reason.
 Double check the numbers and :fingers_crossed: everything just works out.